ric2b/Vivaldi-browser/chromium/docs/security/mojo.md

 *   Time types: use `mojo_base.mojom.TimeDelta` /
     `mojo_base.mojom.TimeTicks` / `mojo_base.mojom.Time`, not `int64` /
     `uint64` / `double` / et cetera.
+    *   In WebUI, use `mojo_base.mojom.JSTime` for times coming from Javascript Date objects.
 *   URLs: use `url.mojom.Url`, not `string`.
 *   `array<uint8>` or `string` and `memcpy()`: use a Mojo struct and statically define the serialized fields.
 While `memcpy()` may be tempting for its